ryan-mcclue/musings/notes.md

-by applying a scaling factor to direction vector, can move along it world space coordinates. camera position is based on these. the camera will have its own axis system which we determine what it should be and then use cross product based on what we want understanding dot product equivalence with circle equation
+by applying a scaling factor to direction vector, can move along it world space coordinates. camera position is based on these. the camera will have its own axis system which we determine what it should be and then use cross product based on what we want understanding dot product equivalence with circle equation for multiplication of vectors, be explicit with a hadamard function

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)